jpyorala/woodGradients/README.md

 mainDriver.R
 ringGradients.R

-mainDriver.R is used to read in the ring property data, and fit linear mixed models for each wood property. ringGradient.R is called from the mainDriver.R, and uses ggplot2 to visualize the model predictions as within-tree gradients.
+mainDriver.R is used to read in the ring property data, and linear mixed models for each wood property.

+ringGradient.R is called from the mainDriver.R, and uses ggplot2 to visualize the model predictions as within-tree gradients.
+Input: model data, and stem data + define grouping factor (default=Stand) -> Runs through all the groups specified for the data. (better solution will be added later)

 Data

-An example data set is provided with the code: model_data.txt

-It contains ring-to-ring measurements sampled from 52 Norway spruces (Picea abies), at variable heights.
+An example data set is provided with the code: ring_data.txt: contains ring-to-ring measurements sampled from 52 Norway spruces (Picea abies), at variable heights, coupled with tree-morphological features stem_data.txt: contains log-to-log dimensions used to calculate stem taper models to each stand in ringGradient.R (better solution will be added later)